Celtic Week Classes – July 9-15, 2023

 We offer a full-day program taught by Melissa Hyman, for children ages 6-12.
 Children must have turned 6 by July 1st to participate.
 No exceptions please.
 Bathroom independence is a non-negotiable prerequisite.
 Maximum age is 12 on July 1.
 Some older children (age 12-16) may be able to work as junior counselors.
 Please email Melissa ASAP if interested in a junior counselor position, even if you’ve discussed it with her before: melissa.hyman@gmail.com.
 We are no longer able to provide evening childcare.

-We are so excited for the return of the Children’s Program!
-This year, our theme is UNDER THE SEA!!
-Welcome to the Swannanoa Sea-Pod, where we explore the depths, biodiversity and magical legends of the briny deep.
-Together, our seafaring crew will set sail for an underwater world of arts & crafts, music and games.
-We’ll even meet some magical mer-folk, and read stories of sea creatures real and imagined.
-It’ll be another unforgettable summer of friendship, water balloon fights, scavenger hunts, and discovery… and we hope you’ll join us!
-With the help of a talented music teacher, we will write our own original song and perform for the whole Gathering at the student showcase on Friday.
+This year, our Children’s Program theme is SUPERHERO ACADEMY!!
+Welcome to the Swannanoa Superhero Academy, where we train aspiring champions of the downtrodden in all the most important heroic skills: speaking up for what’s right, flying, breathing underwater, x-ray vision, super strength and more.
+Get ready to don your cape and zoom into arts & crafts, music and games that tap into our amazing superpowers of creativity and fun.
+We’ll also learn about real-life heroes through the ages, who inspire us to step up and be the greatest versions of ourselves.
+It’ll be another unforgettable summer of friendship, silliness and discovery… and we hope you’ll join us!
+With the help of a talented music teacher and our beloved drama instructor Miss Mary, we’ll write our own original song and perform for the whole Gathering at the student showcase on Friday.
 We’ll also have visits throughout the week from other Gathering staff, who will teach and perform just for our kids.
-Weather permitting we’ll continue our traditions of shaving cream hairdos and slip-n-slide madness; we’ll definitely have movie night, messy games, and other old favorites.
-Please bring at least one swimsuit with you, for cooling-down activities like running in the sprinkler.
-Get ready for a week celebrating curiosity, exploration and wacky fun!
+Weather permitting, we’ll continue our traditions of shaving cream hairdos, swimming in the river, playing in the sprinkler and slip-n-slide madness; we’ll definitely have movie night, messy games, and other favorites.
+Please bring at least one swimsuit with you.
 There will be a $30 art/craft materials fee for this class, payable to Melissa on arrival.

 Other Events